 I’ve earned my share of retweets, likes and followers on Twitter over the years.
-But four years ago this month, Donald Trump helped IRIS cofounders Tom Lydon and Doug Heikkinen and me become famous, sort of.
+But four years ago this month, Donald Trump helped Advisorpedia cofounders Tom Lydon and Doug Heikkinen and me become famous, sort of.

-I was a new contributor for their one year old at-the-time website IRIS, which is all about financial advisor innovation.
+I was a new contributor for their one year old at-the-time website Advisorpedia, which is all about financial advisor innovation.
 Late one Saturday, Lydon tweeted the link to my first contribution What Financial Pros Can Learn from Donald Trump’s Communication Style to his followers.

 Within minutes, the real Donald Trump retweeted Lydon’s post to his 5 million followers, with a note, “Very nice, thanks!”